OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/apply-lessons-learned/challenge-02/README.md

 This challenge is all yours so use any of the prior Lab notebooks to get started.

 ### Finished?
 Submit your completed notebooks to Anthony Stevens at apsteven@us.ibm.com.
+We are excited to learn from you and see what you create.